 “When my husband lost his job and his self-esteem, I had to learn a lesson in grace and patience.”

-You can read about it in the Todayschristianwoman.com article linked to below:
+You can read about it in this linked article below:

-Lori Fletcher, in the Powertochange.com article linked to below, discusses “Seven ways a wife can show her support.”
-As you, or your wife may know, this isn’t easy, and yet you want to do all you can NOT to cause more problems.
+Lori Fletcher, in the Familylifetoday.com article linked to below, discusses “Seven ways a wife can show her support.”
+As you, or your wife may know, this isn’t easy.
+Yet you want to do all you can so you don’t cause more problems.
 She writes: